[Based on an incident which happened one evening in Russia. It’s 70% true.]

 ‘If she’s not home by now, she won’t be home tonight.’

 Sigh.
-‘All right, when you don’t arrive where you were going, there’ll be phone calls.’
+‘All right, when you don’t arrive where you were going, there’ll be phone calls, those guys in the car will wonder when you don’t come out again.’

 He looked at her.
 ‘Try the buttons again.’